BalancedLight/Dying-Light-ReAnimated/README.md

 - [Building the Windows EXE](docs/BUILDING_WINDOWS_EXE.md)

 Contributor material is kept under `docs/project/`; generated diagnostics and scratch research are not shipped in the release tree.

+More technical documentation can also be found in the `docs` folder.

 ## Current status